 John S. Kiely concentrates his practice in the areas of trust and estate planning, administration, and litigation.
 He advises clients on matters such as:

-- preparation of wills, revocable living trusts, spousal lifetime access trusts, life insurance trusts and grantor retained annuity trusts (“GRATs”)
+- Preparation of wills, revocable living trusts, spousal lifetime access trusts, life insurance trusts, grantor retained annuity trusts (“GRATs”), and charitable remainder trusts

-- application for a private letter ruling from the IRS to make a late tax election
+- Application for a private letter ruling from the Internal Revenue Service (“IRS”) to make a late tax election

 He has written articles for the New Jersey Law Journal about estate litigation, in particular about undue influence and lack of capacity claims, improperly executed wills, and reformation of wills based on probable intent.

-John frequently lectures on estate planning topics, such as estate planning for digital assets, income tax planning aspects of estate planning, options for illiquid estates with significant estate tax liabilities, estate planning for artists, and about proposed legislative and regulatory action that would affect estate planning.
+John frequently lectures on estate planning topics, such as gift planning for § 1202 Qualified Small Business Stock, income tax planning aspects of estate planning, options for illiquid estates with significant estate tax liabilities, estate planning for artists, and about proposed legislative and regulatory action that would affect estate planning.